blinkmaker/blinkmaker.github.io/_posts/2015-01-04-first-post.md

 subtitle: Hello Maker!
 ---

-This is my first post, how exciting!
+This is my first post (well, the first one on this platform), how exciting!